 Evidence of cold water immersion as a form of mental and physiological therapy can be traced as far back as ancient Egypt circa 3,500 BC.
 Later on, the Greek physician Hippocrates believed it to be a cure-all and 18th century medical practitioners as far north as Scotland sang its praises.
 It’s continued to be a cool topic in the world of medicine all throughout the 1900s until present day.
-And now the cold plunge is hotter than ever (so much so the most popular cold immersion brand is called Plunge and it's everywhere rn).
+And now the cold plunge is hotter than ever (so much so the most popular cold immersion brand is called Plunge and it's everywhere right now).

-For many, voluntarily plunging into an ice bath hardly sounds appealing.
+For many, cold water swimming and voluntarily plunging into an ice bath hardly sounds appealing.
 So where did the longstanding fascination with such a seemingly simple and brutal activity like cold therapy come from?
 Before it entered our modern-day wellness lexicon, cold exposure was used to treat sickness and disease, reduce stress, and more recently, enhance performance.
 But maybe the real stickiness is in the powerful rush of beta-endorphins that bathe the brain post-plunge, that when combined with the impressive amount of willpower one must summon to take a cold dip, leaves us with a satisfying sense of accomplishment not easily found in our comfy, climate-controlled lives.

 Like enjoying an outdoor sauna or soaking in a wood fired hot tub, the cold plunge is a #selfcare ritual that seems to resonate now more than ever because it grounds us in the natural world while providing a respite from digital demands.
 Interested in taking the plunge into cold water therapy and maybe even buying your own cold plunge pool?
 You’ve come to the right place.